Assignment items

 Token scope should be API

-08| the orientation and the size of both objects are the same. this is the original document
+08| The orientation and the size of both objects are the same.
+This is the original design file.

 Token scope should be API

-09| This is one of my old projects — creating a conveying gear system
+09| This is one of my old projects — creating a conveying gear system.

 Not bad at all